neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 Alternatively, set the variable to an empty string in whatever launch manager you're using (Heroic, Lutris).

-The EAC splash also sometimes fail to load if you are using the proprietary AMD drivers (i.e. `vk_radv %command%`.)
+The EAC splash also sometimes fails to load if you are using the proprietary AMD drivers (i.e. `vk_radv %command%`.)

 ## Enabling DX12 Ray Tracing